 Figure 9-xxx—Type field format

-The Type field indicates the type of the Link Reconfiguration Request frame used during SMD BSS transition and is set to 0 to indicate that the Link Reconfiguration Request frame is for ST preparation (see 37.9.5 (SMD BSS transition preparation procedure)) and 1 to indicate that the Link Reconfiguration Request frame is for ST execution (see 37.9.6 (SMD BSS transition execution procedure via the current AP MLD) and 37.9.7 (SMD BSS transition execution procedure via the target AP MLD)).
+The Type field indicates the type of the UHR Link Reconfiguration Request frame used during SMD BSS transition and is set to 0 to indicate that the UHR Link Reconfiguration Request frame is for ST preparation (see 37.9.5 (SMD BSS transition preparation procedure)) and 1 to indicate that the UHR Link Reconfiguration Request frame is for ST execution (see 37.9.6 (SMD BSS transition execution procedure via the current AP MLD) and 37.9.7 (SMD BSS transition execution procedure via the target AP MLD)).
 All other values are reserved.

-9.6.x.z Link Reconfiguration Response frame format
+9.6.x.z UHR Link Reconfiguration Response frame format

-The Link Reconfiguration Response frame is used by a UHR non-AP MLD and UHR AP MLD for performing SMD BSS transition (see 37.9 (SMD BSS transition)).
+The UHR Link Reconfiguration Response frame is used by a UHR non-AP MLD and UHR AP MLD for performing SMD BSS transition (see 37.9 (SMD BSS transition)).

-The Link Reconfiguration Response frame is sent by an AP MLD in response to a Link Reconfiguration Request frame received from a non-AP MLD to accept or reject a target AP MLD preparation or to accept an ST execution.
+The UHR Link Reconfiguration Response frame is sent by an AP MLD in response to a UHR Link Reconfiguration Request frame received from a non-AP MLD to accept or reject a target AP MLD preparation or to accept an ST execution.

-The Action field of a Link Reconfiguration Response frame contains the information shown in Table 9-658p (Link Reconfiguration Response frame Action field format).
+The Action field of a UHR Link Reconfiguration Response frame contains the information shown in Table 9-658p (UHR Link Reconfiguration Response frame Action field format).

-Table 9-xxxz—Link Reconfiguration Response frame Action field format
+Table 9-xxxz— UHR Link Reconfiguration Response frame Action field format